 Note: You can click and drag rows to group combinations, but product option columns can't be rearranged.

-For this reason, we recommend carefully checking the Pricing & Variants tab in the Product Editor to ensure that all possible options are available.
+For this reason, we recommend carefully checking the Pricing & Variants tab in the product editor to ensure that all possible options are available.

-Set different pricing and stock for variants
+Set different images, pricing, and stock for variants

 Alternative - Create single-variant combinations